Our certified team of doctors can help with assessments needed for various schemes and grants. Examples of this include:

 Disability assessments (IDAPE and others)

-Disability assessments are needed for a variety of applications for schemes and grants.
+Disability assessments are needed for a variety of applications for caregiver and patient financial support schemes and grants in Singapore.
 Patients who wish to access various schemes for claims will require an MOH-accredited assessor to obtain an Assessor’s statement.

 Disability assessment in adults are based on six basic activities of daily living (ADL) involving feeding, bathing, dressing, toileting, transfers and mobility.
 Our doctors can carry out the disability assessment in the comfort of a patient's home, bringing savings of time and inconvenience of travelling to a clinic for the assessment.